 I already have an account, but have forgotten the password/login.
 What do I do?

 On the Log In page, there is a link called “Forgot your password?” which, once you click it, will prompt you for the email you used for DRAW.
-This will send you an send you instructions on how to reset your password.
+This will send you instructions on how to reset your password.

 What happens to the information I transcribe?